-Family Life in all its entirety and this is what Family Life Education must seek to impart alongside the development of action programs as opportunities.
-We can say that family life education is a part of the population education program.
+Family Life in all its entirety, and this is what Family Life Education must seek to present alongside the growth of action programs as opportunities.
+We can say that family career education is a part of the population education program.

-It is concerned with family size, family enrichment, child care, nutrition, food, clothing, shelter, safe drinking water, education, employment, and all relevant welfare opportunities in rural as well as urban areas.
+It is concerned with family size, family advancement, child care, nutrition, food, clothes, shelter, safe drinking water, learning, employment, and related welfare opportunities in rural and urban areas.

 The goals of family education are not easy to reach.
 It is only when there is a cause-and-effect connection made in the minds of people between their pattern of life, family formation and family size and their living conditions and opportunities will there be any effort to adopt practices such as family planning for their own welfare and improvement.